paalamugan/cms-blog/README.md

 GOOGLE_CLIENT_SECRET=<Your google client secret key>(Optional)
 ```

-- If you start a both backend and frontend simultaneously, use below command
+- If you want to start a both backend and frontend simultaneously in single command, use below command
 ```shell
 npm run dev
 ```